-Market watchers are still trying to determine the significance of a decision by U.K.-based sporting goods mega-firm Sports Direct International plc to snap up a 7.9 percent stake in The Finish Line Inc.
+Market watchers are still trying to determine the significance of a decision by U.K.-based sporting goods mega-firm Sports Direct International plc to snap up a 7.9 percent interest in The Finish Line Inc.

 Sports Direct has moved aggressively over the past few years to snap up new businesses — including bankrupt Eastern Outfitters, which it is in the process of attempting to buy out of bankruptcy — and add them to its expanding portfolio.
 At the same time, the self-proclaimed No. 1 sports retailer in the U.K. has also taken investment stakes in several companies, including JD.com and French Connection, without escalating its role to ownership.